desecnd/ntru-py/README.md

 # NTRU Python Implementation

 > [!WARNING]
-> Package contains cryptographic scheme which is not suitable for real-world applications.
+> Package contains implementation of the NTRU cryptographic scheme which is not suitable for real-world applications.
 It should be treated only as an educational reference.

 This package is a pure Python implementation of [NTRU](https://en.wikipedia.org/wiki/NTRU) cryptosystem made as an educational excercise to understand the system better and as a project for the _Post-Quantum Cryptography_ course on Adam Mickiewicz University in Poznan.